chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > What is your last salary?

 I'd prefer to focus on the value I can bring to Sungrow rather than my last salary.
-Based on this role's responsibilities and market rates, I'm aiming for €65k to €70k.
+Based on this role's responsibilities and Munich market rates, I'm aiming for €65k to €70k.

 > If we offered €55k, would you consider it?

 I appreciate you sharing that figure.
 However, €55k is significantly below market rates for a frontend developer with 8 years of experience.
-Based on my research and the value I can bring to Sungrow, I'm confident that €65k-€70k is fair.
+Based on my research and my background, I'm confident that €65k-€70k is fair.

 > The salary is €67k with performance bonus potential.
 Does that work for you?

-> Yes, that works for me.
+Yes, that works for me.
 That's within my expected range.

 > What's the minimum salary you would accept?